TJones305/GXBC_2020/README.md

         <a href="#"><i class="fa fa-medal" aria-hidden="true"></i><span>| Honours |</span></a>
         </li>

-2. Responsive Design for devices at approx.550px and at 280px width will need to be addressed in the future.
+2. Responsive Design for devices larger than 1366px width may need changes made in the future.

 ### Other Functionality for future update:
 - Live Score function: